onnx/onnx-tensorrt/README.md

     NvOnnxParserRuntime.h

 ### Python modules
 Python bindings for the ONNX-TensorRT parser in TensorRT versions >= 5.0 are packaged in the shipped `.whl` files.
-No extra install is necessary.
+Install them with

+    pip install <tensorrt_install_dir>/python/tensorrt-5.1.6.0-cp27-none-linux_x86_64.whl

 For earlier versions of TensorRT, the Python wrappers are built using SWIG.
 Build the Python wrappers and modules by running: